Xiangyear/voca/README.md

-# a vocabulary of Latin
+# A Vocabulary of Latin